Galamrani/MyCoursesNotifier/README.md

 # MyCoursesNotifier

-This script helps you stay updated on the availability of new courses for enrollment at the Open University of Israel.
-It uses web scraping to monitor the course registration page for a specific course and notifies you when new study groups are available.
+This handy script keeps you informed about the latest course offerings at the Open University of Israel.
+Through web scraping, it monitors the course registration page for a particular course that you chose and alerts you as soon as new study groups become available.

 # Steps to use the **MyCoursesNotifier** script: